Luhuti: History

 Luhuti was first attested in 870 BC.
 The inscriptions of Ashurnasirpal II record his conquest of its neighbour Pattin, then his use of Pattin's subordinate city of Aribua as his military base for operations against Luhuti.
 Ashurnasirpal devastated the country, impaled Luhuti soldiers on stakes outside their captured cities.

 By 796 BC Luhuti was incorporated into Hamath, forming the northern province of the kingdom.
 King Zakkur of Hamath titled himself King of Hamath and Luhuti.
 Zakkur was besieged in Hatarikka by a coalition of Syrian kings incited by Ben-Hadad III of Aram-Damascus, and led by a king descended from Gusi identified as the king of Bit Agusi, Zakkur survived the siege and commemorated the event by commissioning the Stele of Zakkur.

 Luhuti was attacked by Shalmaneser IV in 765 BC and Ashur-dan III in 755 BC.
 It was finally incorporated into Assyria as a province by Tiglath-Pileser III in 737 BC.

-Royal Family Hypothesis
+Royal family hypothesis

 Hittitologists Trevor R. Bryce and especially John David Hawkins believe Zakkur to be a usurper, The Stele of Zakkur does not mention any royal ancestors.
 Hawkins believes that Zakkur was an Aramean usurper local to Luhuti who replaced the old Hittite dynasty ruling in Hamath.